Art Cart: Weave with Color

 Storytime: Express Yourself!

-Join us for an exploration of how we express who we are.
-We will look celebrate the opening of the exhibition OSGEMEOS: Endless Story; read Julián Is a Mermaid, by Jessica Love; and participate in our own playful art-making.
+Join us and the Washington Ballet for an exploration of how we express who we are.
+We will look closely at Your oceanic feeling by Olafur Eliasson; read Julián Is a Mermaid, by Jessica Love; and participate in our own playful art-making.

 Meet on the Plaza.